ChristopherH-eth/hardhat-nfts/README.md

 - St. Bernard: Common (60%)

 Chainlink VRF is used to verify randomness, the user will have to pay to mint the NFT, and only the contract owner will be able to withdraw the funds.
+Each NFT will have its own image and metadata.